by Susan Williams

-You finally get back into your running and work out routine, when suddenly you experience pain extending from your calf to your heel; your Achilles tendon.
-Your doctor gives you a few options: you can get an injection, and/or try physical therapy.
+You finally get back into your running and workout routine when suddenly you experience pain extending from your calf to your heel, your Achilles tendon.
+Your doctor gives you a few options: get an injection and/or try physical therapy.
 So what should you do?

 Achilles tendinopathy, which includes tendinosis and tendinitis, is a type of overuse injury.
 It is characterized by damage to the tendon, which leads to pain, swelling, and decreased performance.
-It is common in runners and athletes who suddenly increase their duration, intensity, or frequency of training.
-It is also common in less active and older individuals who start up a new work out or walking routine.
+It is common in runners and athletes who suddenly increase their duration, intensity, or training frequency.
+It is also common in less active and older individuals who start a new workout or walking routine.

 Your doctor may recommend a corticosteroid injection.
-These can be very beneficial in the short term to decrease pain, however they significantly weaken the tendon for up to 14 days, and can disrupt the natural healing by leading to collagen breakdown.
+These can be very beneficial in the short term to decrease pain.
+However, they significantly weaken the tendon for up to 14 days and can disrupt natural healing by leading to collagen breakdown.
 The injection does not address the root cause of the problem, and it tends to make the tendon weaker than it already is.
-It can also be dangerous because the pain is masked and you feel better, so you may start being active again, further damaging the tendon.
+It can also be dangerous because the pain is masked, and you feel better, so you may start being active again, further damaging the tendon.

 So what can you do?

-- Be careful of the amount of NSAIDs (such as Ibuprofen, Tylenol) you are taking.
-These are anti-inflammatory drugs, and your tendinopathy is often not an inflammatory issue.
-They might mask the pain, but could lead to further damage.
+- Be careful of the number of NSAIDs (such as Ibuprofen and Tylenol) you take.
+These are anti-inflammatory drugs, and your tendinopathy is often not inflammatory.
+They might mask the pain but could lead to further damage.

 - Be patient!
-The limited blood supply, low metabolic rate, and few reparative cells in the area lead to a longer recovery period.
-Most patients report significant pain reduction after 6 weeks of PT, however it often takes 4-6 months for full recovery and reversal of the breakdown that has occurred.
+The limited blood supply, low metabolic rate, and few reparative cells in the area lead to a longer recovery.
+Most patients report significant pain reduction after 6 weeks of PT.
+However, it often takes 4-6 months for full recovery and reversal of the breakdown that has occurred.

 - Seek help from your physical therapist!